 Constraint therapy is bad because it is appropriate for a limited pool of clients.
 1) Stroke survivors must already be able to extend (straighten) their fingers 10 degrees and their wrist 20 degrees.

 2) It is good for men who have women to take care of them.
-It would be nice if every husband did all the chores at home while wives constrain their sound hand at home every day.
-3) Some stroke survivors experience crushing fatigue which would make this intense program difficult.
+It would be nice if every husband helped with all the chores at home while wives constrain their sound hand every day.

-I get intense practice by doing exercises with a spring-loaded SaeboFlex splint that helps me open my hand 100 times.
-I live alone so I am glad these exercises have helped my hemiplegic hand open to hold 100+ objects while my sound hand manipulates those objects.
-In 11 years my hemiplegic hand has opened to hold a tube of toothpaste 16,060 times so my sound hand can take the cap off and open again when I put the cap back on after I put toothpaste on my toothbrush.
+A spring-loaded SaeboFlex splint helps me open my hand 100 times.
+I live alone so I am glad these exercises help my hemiplegic hand open to hold 100+ objects while my sound hand manipulates those objects.
+In 11 years my hemiplegic hand has opened to hold a tube of toothpaste 16,060 times so my sound hand can take the cap off and open again when I put the cap back on.

 Bottom Line: Taub showed therapists and stroke survivors they need to let go of old myths.